Hexmistress Jess is the name I gave myself in 2013, after I had been kicked out of the press I co-founded and named: Headmistress Press.

 The persona of Hexmistress Jess developed over time, eventually resulting in performance art and fiction and the ‘Language of Hex’ — hex-wife, hex-nuns, hexuality studies, hexology, cliterary theory, cliterature, and nun-fiction: a genre I invented in ’15.

 I was never a visiting mistress at Headmistress Press, as they at times have indicated on their website.
 That was not my role.
-“Visiting Mistress” was a name that my former cohorts gave me after in an attempt to create a false narrative about my role.
+“Visiting Mistress” was a name that my former cohorts gave me after the forced resignation they arranged.
+This was done in an attempt to create a false narrative about my role.
 Not at all a ‘visiting mistress,’ I am actually the one who conjured Headmistress Press into existence.
 I am the inventor of the name and idea of Headmistress Press and a co-founder/creator of the press.
 I spent eight months of my life, close to the time it takes to grow a child in one’s womb, devoted to getting HP on her feet because it was a labor of absolute love and Sapphic devotion for me.
 It was not a business venture for me nor was it a way to make a profit; it was a way to give birth to ideas that were in my head.

 I named Headmistress Press after someone in my life that I admired, loved, and wished to honor, as well as based on Sappho of Lesbos– mostly, based on the conflation of the two sources.
 I am a lifelong student and teacher of Sapphology (a term I began using in 2013), a writer, a performer, a conjurer, a neologism whiz, a nun sympathizer, a mother raging with love and devotion, and a social justice Sapphologist with Hexpertise in The Sapphic Arts.